The Turn of the Screw (1974 film)

 The Turn of the Screw is a 1974 American made-for-television horror film directed by Dan Curtis based on the 1898 novella of the same name by Henry James.
-The film aired on ABC on April 15, 1974.
+The film aired in two parts on ABC on April 15 and 16, 1974.

 Plot

-An English governess is hired to take care of two children whose parents have died.
-Orphaned herself at a young age, the governess begins to believe that the orphans are communicating with the ghosts of the previous governess and her lover.
+Miss Jane Cubberly, an English governess is hired to take care of two children, Miles and Flora, whose parents have died.
+Orphaned herself at a young age, Miss Cubberly begins to believe that the orphans are communicating with the ghosts of the previous governess Miss Jessel and her lover Peter Quint.